safiam/try_git/Functional Spec_Release 2.md

 ### 1. Create and configure a quote online

-#### 1.1.
-Feature: Create and configure a quote online
-In order to produce an accurate product
-as an AM/BDC/PM
-I want to be able to create a quote specific to my client’s needs

-##### Scenario:
-> Same as Feature 4 of Functional Spec R1
+> As per Feature 4 of Functional Spec R1

 ### 2. Create and configure a proposal online